Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Hanmen Item DOCUMENTATION.md

 **Iridescent/Item Transparent** - A transparent specular version of the shader that has iridescent specularity.

+###### Packing textures:

+**MainTex:** Basically this is a diffuse map, colorable parts should be grayscale.
+Alpha channel is also supported for cutoff.

+**ColorMask:** This is basically the same as vanilla.
+Color is black, Color2 is Red, Color3 is Green, Color4 is Blue.

+**BumpMap:** Ordinary OpenGL normal map.
+The strength is controlled by BumpScale.

+**DetailMask:** This texture used for adding DetailGlossMap masks.
+R - Detail Mask 1, G - Detail Mask 2.
+The black parts are not affected, leave empty if you don't need detail bumps.

+**DetailGlossMap:** Grayscale height map (bump map).
+Same as vanilla.
+The shader automatically generates and blends normal from it.
+UV scaling controlled by DetailUV.
+Masked by DetailMask R channel.
+The strength is controlled by DetailNormalMapScale

+**DetailGlossMap2:** Grayscale height map (bump map).
+Same as vanilla.
+The shader automatically generates and blends normal from it.
+UV scaling controlled by DetailUV2.
+Masked by DetailMask G channel.
+The strength is controlled by DetailNormalMapScale2

+**MetallicGlossMap:** This is very important map, it's packed R channel for Glossiness, G for Emission Mask, B for Metallic.

+**OcclusionMap:** This packed map, R - Occlusion map.

+###### Colors:

+**BaseColor:** Basically master color, leave 1,1,1,1 in most cases.

+**Color1:** Color 1.
+Masked by black channel in the colormask texture.
+Alpha value controls transparency.

+**Color2:** Color 2.
+Masked by red channel in the colormask texture.
+Alpha value controls transparency.

+**Color3:** Color 3.
+Masked by green channel in the colormask texture.
+Alpha value controls transparency.

+**Color4:** Color 4.
+Masked by blue channel in the colormask texture.
+Alpha value controls transparency.

+**EmissionColor:** Controls emission, Masked by MetallicGlossMap green channel.

 ###### NEW Additional Features:

 **Noise Texture:** The noise texture can be used to generate special dithering.
 Only in Cutoff versions.